20-Minute Rough Puff Pastry

-Flaky pastry, easy puff pastry, or rough puff – whatever you want to call it, this buttery, flaky, but not quite authentic puff pastry is the perfect homemade substitution for all your pastry delights.
-It takes a fraction of the time and effort of traditional puff pastry, but with a taste so good you’ll be back for more.
-Read on for my tips and tricks or scroll right to the recipe and start baking!
+Flaky pastry, easy puff pastry, blitz pastry or rough puff — whatever you want to call it, this buttery, flaky, but not quite authentic puff pastry is the perfect homemade substitution for all your pastry delights.
+With a fraction of the effort required for traditional puff pastry, this version comes together in just 20 minutes with the help of a food processor and a rolling pin, but with a taste so good, you’ll be back for more.

 An Easy Substitute for Authentic Puff Pastry